waltYeh/deepmot/readme.md

 </div>

 ## Environment setup <a name="environment-setup">
-This code has been tested on Ubuntu 16.04, Python 3.6, Pytorch=0.4.1, CUDA 9.2, GTX 1080Ti, Titan X and RTX Titan GPUs.
+This code has been tested on Ubuntu 16.04, Python 3.6, Pytorch=0.4.1, CUDA 9.2, GTX 1080Ti, Titan X, and RTX Titan GPUs.

-**warning: the results can be slightly different due to Pytorch version and CUDA version.**
+**Warning: the results can be slightly different due to Pytorch version and CUDA version.**

 - Clone the repository
 ```